nasahmedbd/oci_cli_ubuntu_24.04/README.md

 > [!WARNING]
 > Just to make sure I always double-check I’m using the pip executable in the virtual environment before proceeding.

+> [!IMPORTANT]
+> If you want to complete all tasks at once just run the following -
+> bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"